eclipse-langium/langium-website/hugo/content/guides/keywords-as-identifiers/_index.md

 ---

 When your language uses keywords, which is the usual case, e.g. `var`, `const` or `function` keywords in programming languages, all occurrances of these strings are treated by Langium as keyword tokens by default, even at places which are not intended by the rules in the Langium grammar.
-Additionally, these strings are marked like keywords (in blue in this guide, while other text is white) whenever they are used.
+Additionally, these strings are always highlighted as _keyword_ (in blue in this guide, while other text is white) whenever they are used.
 Summarizing, these keywords cannot be used as values for names, identifiers or other properties by default and need to be explicitly enabled.
-This guide explains, how to do that.
+This guide explains how to do that.

 To keep this guide short, let's look at the "hello-world" example, in the [playground](https://langium.org/playground?grammar=OYJwhgthYgBAEgUwDbIPYHU0mQEwFD6IB2ALiAJ6wCyauKAXPrC7ABQAOiIAzmsTwDUAXgAK3PsVgAfWKESJSAS2LAhwgOIgFy1QEoAVAG5C43vyatYAci7ni12MUiJhASQAiJ-Fp0rglqzWSKhojnaSwgDaZpIMngC6NgCE1t4AFkq49FKk3BAqYMiwGADKDLAA9AA6QpUmeSAFzsWeFZVRAPpgALQAXgCCPQBaCVHVAO6dCQb1hJnZJLCNzUU0ADKdAMIA8tTUAKIAcgAq7dU1BuM81aUzAPzVBhdzCznL%2BYXFpZu7%2B8dnKoXC5RAB61WI1RAMzmQA&content=A4UwTgzg9gdgBAKQIYxAKABIgDbaolEAQjTVElji1yjSA) or as a new local project created with `yo langium` (for details, how to set up your first Langium project, read [getting started](/docs/getting-started/)):